King5-12/ComfyUI_MatAnyone_Kytra/README.md

 This is a ComfyUI node for [MatAnyone](https://github.com/pq-yang/MatAnyone), a state-of-the-art video matting model that can remove backgrounds from videos using just a single mask for the first frame for enhanced/guided video matting.

+## How To Use:

+MatAnyone only requires that you provide the first single frame alpha mask (solid white for the subject against a solid black background for the stuff you don't want in the final output).
+My example workflow uses the Rembg+ Session nodes from Comfy Essentials to automatically create the first frame alpha mask for you.
+The dance video example and the anime example videos below both used that method.
+Alternatively, you can provide the first frame alpha mask yourself and bypass those nodes.
+It's really that simple.
+Check the workflow directory in this repo for the example workflow.

 ## Installation

 1. Clone this repository into your ComfyUI custom_nodes folder: